No link between COVID-19 vaccines and sudden deaths in young adults: AIIMS - www.lokmattimes.com

 No link between COVID-19 vaccines and sudden deaths in young adults: AIIMS

-New Delhi, Dec 14 A year-long autopsy-based study conducted by AIIMS, New Delhi on Sunday found no scientific ...
+New Delhi, Dec 14 A year-long autopsy-based study conducted by the AIIMS, New Delhi, found no scientific evidence ...

-New Delhi, Dec 14 A year-long autopsy-based study conducted by AIIMS, New Delhi on Sunday found no scientific evidence linking COVID-19 vaccination to sudden deaths among young adults -- reaffirming that the vaccines are safe and effective.
+New Delhi, Dec 14 A year-long autopsy-based study conducted by the AIIMS, New Delhi, found no scientific evidence linking Covid-19 vaccination to sudden deaths among young adults, reaffirming that the vaccines are safe and effective.

 The study, titled ‘Burden of Sudden Death in Young Adults: A One-Year Observational Study at a Tertiary Care Centre in India’, has been published in the ‘Indian Journal of Medical Research’, the flagship journal of the Indian Council of Medical Research.